 That suggested that the glial cell activation seen in FM may primarily affect hypervigilance and anticipation (even though it did not affect anxiety).
-Hypervigilance or increased pain anticipation may then play a significant role in the increased pain levels experienced by these patients.
+Hypervigilance or increased pain anticipation may, then, play a significant role in the increased pain levels experienced by these patients.

 The authors did not mention 5-HTP, a serotonin supplement that a 1990 study found helpful.
 Dr. Murphree asserts that taking 5-HTP is more effective than trying to squeeze out more serotonin from an already depleted system.
 He’s found 5-HTP to be particularly helpful with sleep.
 Another natural health practitioner recommends trying passion flower and St. John’s Wort (but not if you’re currently taking antidepressants) to increase GABA/serotonin levels.
 Another recommends adding magnesium to the mix.

-*Also be careful about taking 5-HTP if you’re taking tramadol, dextromethorphan (found in cough syrup) or triptans, as it may increase serotonin too much, resulting in a dangerous condition called serotonin syndrome.
+*Be careful about taking 5-HTP if you’re taking tramadol, dextromethorphan (found in cough syrup) or triptans, as it may increase serotonin too much, resulting in a dangerous condition called serotonin syndrome.

 - See Dr. Murphree’s 5-HTP Protocol for Enhancing Sleep in Fibromyalgia

 - Using 5-HTP to Increase Serotonin Levels in Fibromyalgia and ME/CFS – From Dr. Murphree